Esteph27/salon-booking-app/README.md

 ![validate csv](/assets/csv-space.png)

-* Phone numbers: for the purpose of this project I am using mock data to show it works.
+* Phone numbers: for the purpose of this project I am using mock data to show how it works.
 For the contact number section, the validation I have included is if a number is less than 11 digits (as that is how long a UK mobile number is).
 In future, I would want to add another layer of validation to account for land line numbers and foreign numbers.